jetstreamapp/soql-parser-js/README.md

   operator: Operator;
   value?: string | string[];
   valueQuery?: Query;
-  literalType?: LiteralType; // If populated with STRING on compose, the value(s) will be wrapped in "'" if they are not already. - All other values ignored dateLiteralVariable?: number; // not required for compose, will be populated if SOQL is parsed }
+  literalType?: LiteralType | LiteralType[]; // If populated with STRING on compose, the value(s) will be wrapped in "'" if they are not already. - All other values ignored dateLiteralVariable?: number; // not required for compose, will be populated if SOQL is parsed }